-The distance between bell housing and the rotating parts must be at least 5 mm [0.2 inch].
+The distance between bell housing and the rotating parts must be at least 5 mm.

 Coupling for use in hazardous areas are marked with regard to the respective permissible conditions of use.

 Aluminium as coupling material is generally excluded for explosive areas.